jreuteler/silverstripe-propertymanager/README.md

 Silverstripe extension to manage properties, with focus on interactive navigation

-Frontend-example of interactive property: http://arcoiris.cyon.link/propertymanager/interactiveproperty-example-page/
+In progress example of interactive property (not yet ready for touch devices, as touch events are missing): http://arcoiris.cyon.link/propertymanager/interactiveproperty-example-page/